-- Skill center students who may be claimed up to a combined 1.60 FTE with the maximum 1.0 FTE for skill center enrollment and a maximum 1.0 FTE for high school. - Running Start students who may be claimed up to a combined 1.20 FTE with the maximum 1.0 FTE for Running Start enrollment and a maximum 1.0 FTE for high school. - Running Start enrollment in a community or technical college for summer quarter is not allowed.
-See WAC 392-169-055.
+- Skill center students who may be claimed up to a combined 1.60 FTE with the maximum 1.0 FTE for skill center enrollment and a maximum 1.0 FTE for high school. - Running Start students who may be claimed up to a combined 1.20 FTE with the maximum 1.0 FTE for Running Start enrollment and a maximum 1.0 FTE for high school. - Prior to 2022-23, Running Start enrollment in a community or technical college for summer quarter was not allowed.
+Information on reporting 2023 summer college term enrollment will be provided when the quidance is finalized.